Crazy-Marvin/Flashy/README.md

 # Contributing

-We use [Crowdin](https://crowdin.com/project/flashy) for translations.
+We use [Hosted Weblate](https://hosted.weblate.org/engage/flashy/) for translations.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.